seek-oss/vocab/README.md

 ### Problem: Passed locale is being ignored or using en-US instead

-When running in Node.js the locale formatting is supported by [Node.js's Internationalization support](https://nodejs.org/api/intl.html#intl_internationalization_support).
+When running in Node.js, the locale formatting is supported by [Node.js's Internationalization support](https://nodejs.org/api/intl.html#intl_internationalization_support).
 Node.js will silently switch to the closest locale it can find if the passed locale is not available.
 See Node's documentation on [Options for building Node.js](https://nodejs.org/api/intl.html#intl_options_for_building_node_js) for information on ensuring Node has the locales you need.

-### License

-MIT.